March birthstone: Aquamarine

 The gem can also be found high in the Karakorum mountains of Pakistan.
 To reach the deposits, miners must climb steep paths to 3,000 to 4,000 metres high and work the sides of forbidding cliffs.
 Aquamarine from this area has been described as “water clear”.

-Aquamarine birthstones are also mined in multiple countries of Africa, and the U.S. (it’s the state gem of Colorado).
+These birthstones are also mined in multiple countries of Africa, and the U.S. (it’s the state gem of Colorado).

 Caring for your aquamarine